-The following pages provide information on the subject-matter of the main Organic Chemistry course, the literature recommended for the studies, themes proposed for the diploma work, and the evaluation of the student's progress.
+The following pages provide information on the subject-matter of the main Organic Chemistry course, of the optional Name Reactions in Organic Chemistry course, the literature recommended for the studies, themes proposed for the diploma work, and the evaluation of the student's progress.
 The introduction includes a short overview of the history and scientific activities of the Department.

-Budapest, August 2022
+Budapest, August 2023

-István Mándity Director
+István Mándity Director/Head of the Institute